 {Editor’s Note: Inclusion of 3D requirements depends on appropriate contributions to support them.}

+{Contributor’s note: The Contributors believe that the requirement should apply to multiple streams.}

-Med006: The telepresence system should be able to add additional media stream, and remove an existing media stream during the telepresence session.
+Med006: The telepresence system should be able to add additional media streams, and remove existing media streams during the telepresence session.

+{Contributor’s note: It proposed to formalise the reference to H.239 and H.241.}

-Med007: The telepresence system should provide a suitable range of video frame rates, resolutions, and bit rates for presenting the shared data [should be satisfied by H.239, H.241].
+Med007: The telepresence system should provide a suitable range of video frame rates, resolutions, and bit rates for presenting the shared data.
+For example those provided by ITU-T H.239, ITU-T H.241.

 8.3 Conference control functions